-To select a sample of data that is large enough to identify important themes yet small enough to be able to analyze it in depth, we performed multi-stage stratified sampling.
-Firstly, we filtered our data set to posts that contain an insight-observations, trends, or hypotheses in the data highlighted by the author [41].
-Lisnic et al. in the data set [6] use the term opinion tweets for this concept.
-These are the posts that are, by definition, amenable to being misleading and therefore the focus of our engagement analysis.
+To select a sample of data that is large enough to allow us to identify important themes yet small enough to be analyzed it in depth, we performed multistage stratified sampling.
+Firstly, we filtered our data set to posts that contain an insight-observations, trends, or hypotheses in the data highlighted by the author [4].
+In the original data set, Lisnic et al. [28] use the term opinion tweets for this concept.
+These are the posts that are, by definition, amenable to being misleading and therefore are the focus of our engagement analysis.

 Secondly, to limit our data to relevant engagement with the original post in question, we selected all first-level reply posts or quote posts, except for those authored by the same user as the original post.
-These posts form a set of all posts that directly engage with the original post, as opposed to replies to replies or author's own follow ups or threads.
-Thirdly, with the goal of reviewing a richer variety of responses we excluded posts with fewer than 16 direct engagements, which is the median value among posts with any direct engagement.
-Lastly, to reduce our sample for thematic analysis, we randomly sampled 30 posts with a reasoning error and 30 without, for a total of 60 original posts with median-or-above volume of engagement.
+These posts form a set of all posts that directly engage with the original post, as opposed to replies or author's own follow-ups or threads.
+Thirdly, with the goal of reviewing a richer variety of responses, we excluded posts with fewer than 16 direct engagements, which is the median value among posts with any direct engagement.
+Lastly, to reduce our sample for thematic analysis, we randomly sampled 30 posts with a reasoning error and 30 without, for a total of 60 original posts with median-or-above engagement count.
 We then used all of their associated 3,806 first-level replies or quotes for our thematic analysis.